Vote-boosting ensembles: Vote-boosting

 where

-Assuming that $c(x)$ is a monotonic non-increasing function, then $-c'(x)$ is non-negative and the values $\left\{w_i^{[t+1]} \right\}_{i=1}^{N_{train}}$ can be thought of as a set of instance weights.
+Since $c(z)$ is a monotonic non-increasing function, then $-c'(z)$ is non-negative, and the values $\left\{w_i^{[t+1]} \right\}_{i=1}^{N_{train}}$ defined in Eq. (\ref{eq:instance_weights}) can be thought of as a set of instance weights.
 The denominator in (\ref{eq:instance_weights}) ensures that these weights are normalized